 Closing a project

-Continuous process optimization with Kaizen
+Process optimization with Lean, Kaizen and CIP

-What is CIP/Kaizen? (approx. 0.5 days)
+What is CIP/Kaizen/Lean? (approx. 0.5 days)

-Historical development of the CIP (approx. 1.5 days)
+Historical development of the CIP (approx. 1 day)

 Supply/demand orientation